mobkits/swipe-it/Readme.md

 ### .reset()

-Reset the swiped element to original stat
+Reset the swiped element to original stat with animation, return promise

 ### .clear([duration], [ease])